dmitry-kabanov/talk-mardi-open-interfaces/README.md

 - 2023-10-17: MaRDI Biweekly meeting
 - 2023-11-09: University of Muenster Postdoc Colloqium
+- 2024-06-11: ESCO'2024, Pilsen, Chech Republic

 ## License

-No parts of this presentation, except preamble, can be used without permission.
+No materials from the actual slides can be used without permission.
+You can use technical (LaTeX-related) things from this repository freely, such as code from the preamble and `.latexmkrc` file.

-© 2023 Dmitry I. Kabanov
+© 2024 Dmitry I. Kabanov